Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Persistent Satellite Channel Capacity

-where maximising both sides with respect to the channel inputs gives their respective capacities.
+The non-persistent capacity is an interesting special case of the persistent capacity since it is an approximate upper bound. {Intuitively, this occurs because shorter serving times gives greater flexibility in selecting the most favourable satellite.
+Formally,} this can be explained using a property of the mutual information $I(\mathbf{x};\mathbf{y})$ between the channel inputs {$\mathbf{x}=[x_{0,1},x_{0,2},\ldots,x_{0,N_{\rm serv}-1}]^{\top}$} and outputs {$\mathbf{y}=[y_{0,1},y_{0,2},\ldots,y_{0,N_{\rm serv}-1}]^{\top}$}, {ignoring CSI for simplicity}, for channels with stationary state processes that satisfy $I(x_{0,0}; y_{0,0})=I(x_{0,i}; y_{0,i})$ for all $i$.
+For such channels, we have the inequality $I(\mathbf{x}; \mathbf{y}) \leq N_{\rm{serv}} I(x_{0,0}; y_{0,0})$ \cite{Cover2006}, where maximising both sides with respect to the channel inputs gives their respective capacities.
 In the case of the persistent satellite channel, we have the approximation $I(x_{0,0}; y_{0,0})\approx I(x_{0,i}; y_{0,i})$ whose accuracy depends on how accurately the NBPP models the satellite positions in the deterministic mega-constellation orbits at handover events.
 As it turns out, it is a very good approximation and serves as an accurate upper bound on the persistent capacity for a given handover strategy.